 Under the direction of Lee Schrepnel I play electric guitar in this group which raises money to feed the local hungry and homeless during December of each year.

 Freddie and the Stumpjumpers

-playing keyboards in this Dixieland jazz band under the direction of Ron Bork
+playing glockenspiel, guitar and banjo in this Dixieland jazz band under the direction of Ron Bork